Why processing matters: The truth about Bentonite Clay and heavy metal binding.

 To “purify” or “bleach” clay, manufacturers sometimes use acids or other chemicals.
 These treatments can:

-Strip the clay of natural minerals that contribute to its negative charge
+• Strip natural minerals that contribute to its charge

 Particle over-refinement

-Clay that’s been ground too fine or stripped of its colloidal properties may lose the hydration and swelling characteristics that aid adsorption.
+Clay that’s been ground too fine or overly processed may lose some of the hydration and swelling characteristics that support its natural behavior.

-In contrast, unprocessed, food-grade calcium montmorillonite bentonite clay retains:
+In contrast, less processed, food-grade calcium montmorillonite bentonite clay retains:

 In short: